Machian Gravity: A mathematical formulation for Mach's Principle: Developing the Mathematical Framework for Machian Gravity

+GR explains gravity with remarkable precision.
+Although Einstein originally developed GR with the aim of incorporating Mach's principle, it soon became clear that GR does not fully adhere to it.
+GR's field equations require prior knowledge of inertia, whereas in a theory that truly satisfies Mach's principle, inertia should emerge from the theory itself, based on the matter distribution in the Universe.

-From Sciama's theory we have seen that the background mass distribution of a particle, or the velocity of the background created by the distant stars and galaxies etc. affect the inertia of a particle.
-The basic idea is that when this background mass distribution moves with respect to a particle, it creates a Newtonian gravitational field on the particle which is responsible for the pseudo forces.
+Sciama attempted to construct such a theory.
+His work showed that the background mass distribution and the relative motion of distant stars and galaxies influence the inertia of a particle.
+The core idea is that when the smoothed-out Universe moves relative to a particle, it creates a Newtonian gravitational field that manifests as pseudo-forces, or inertial effects.
+While Sciama's theory provides a compelling explanation for the origin of inertia, it has certain limitations.
+Notably, it does not account for non-uniform mass distributions in the Universe.

-While general relativity was proposed to explain the Mach's principle, its was not designed to explain this phenomenon.
-Therefore, we can't apply the above logic to the GR equations.
-However, GR explains gravity in an exquisite precision.
-Therefore, we need to build a theory which should follow the Mach's principle, while converge to GR field equations in the appropriate limits.
+Brans and Dicke, in their theory, referenced Sciama's work but focused on a different aspect of Mach’s principle—how a particle’s inertia is affected by changing mass distributions around it.
+For instance, in an expanding Universe, the mass distribution evolves over time, and Brans-Dicke theory addresses how this evolution impacts gravity.

+If we look closely, we can see that while each of these theories explains different aspects of gravity and Mach’s principle, together they encompass Mach’s principle in its entirety.
+Mach's principle is a logical principle.
+Therefore, over the year different authors interpreted it in multiple ways.
+In \cite{Bondi:1996md}, Bondi and Samuel listed eleven distinct statements that researchers pass over the year under the disguise of “Mach’s principle” (It's not an exhaustive list, but it's comprehensive enough to cover most aspects of Mach's principle).
+Here I have listed 8 those (rest of three are ignored as they are based on spatially closed Universe):

+\begin{itemize} \item The Universe, as represented by the average motion of distant galaxies, does not appear to rotate relative to local inertial frames.

+\item Newton's gravitational constant $G$ is a dynamical field. \item An isolated body in otherwise empty space has no inertia. \item Local inertial frames are affected by the cosmic motion and distribution of matter. \item Inertial mass is affected by the global distribution of matter. \item If you take away all matter, there is no more space. \item $4\pi \rho G T^2$ is a definite number, of order unity, where $\rho$ is the mean density of matter in the Universe, and $T$ is the Hubble time. \item The theory contains no absolute elements. \end{itemize} Each of these distinct statements are satisfied by at least one of the above theories.
+Therefore, if we can construct a unified framework that synthesizes the insights of GR, Sciama’s theory, and Brans-Dicke theory, it may be possible to develop a comprehensive theory that fully realizes Mach’s principle in its entirety.